Export Compliance and Risk Mitigation Documents

 What is a TCP?
 A TCP is an internal written document that provides the policies and procedures to protect potentially controlled, sensitive, or proprietary information at Northwestern.
 TCPs help NU, PIs and research project participants stay compliant with federal export controls and research security regulations.

 What is an RMP?
 An RMP is an internal written document that provides the policies and procedures to mitigate research security risks, when a sponsoring agency or the terms of a sponsored research agreement or award so require.
+It contains compliance guidelines/resources and helps keep a record of Northwestern due diligence and restricted party screenings.
+Compliance letters do not require administrator or Chair/Dean approvals.

 When is a TCP or RMP required?
 A TCP or RMP may be required in the following instances: